Why Do People Ghost While Dating? The Psychology Behind Ghosting

 Want to understand why you were ghosted?

-The psychology behind ghosting
+The psychology behind the ghosting phenomenon

 The psychology behind ghosting can be complex and is often rooted in an individual's emotions and behaviors.
 Below are a few potential causes.